-We’ve traveled to Paris three times in the last year in our quest to sample the city’s best food.
+We’ve traveled to Paris four times in the last year in our quest to sample the city’s best food.
 To us, Paris is more than just a great city in which to dine.
 To us, Paris is an obsession manifested in some of the finest flavors on the planet.
 But, with limited time, how do you taste it all?

 We’ve constructed this Quick Guide to help you navigate your own Paris food quest.